Inside: Step by step instructions for a DIY Paper envelope and how to make it cute with washi tape!

 - A piece of paper.
 I will use an 8.5″ x 11″ paper in the demo below.
-But you could experiment with other sizes!
+But you can experiment with other sizes!

 - Tape – I used Washi Tape.
-It’s something we always have on hand.
-We have collected Washi Tape from all sorts of stores.
-Amazon has some fun variety packs!
+It’s something we always have on hand and it adds personality to your handmade envelope.
+We’ve collected Washi Tape from all sorts of stores.
+Amazon has some fun

 1. Fold your bottom right corner up until the whole bottom side of the paper is flush with the left side.

-2. Trim off the top rectangle pieces and open up your paper.
+2. Trim off the top rectangle piece and open up your paper.

 3. Take the bottom left-hand corner and bring it to the top right-hand corner making a triangle.
 Don’t completely crease the paper!
 Just make a small crease at the bottom of the triangle.
 You will use the small crease mark as a guide instead of making a big ugly crease all the way across.

 5. Fold the bottom half of the envelope up in half.
-And fold your top flap down.
+Fold your top flap down.

 Ta – da!
 Now you have an envelope!
 Easy right?

-Next we cut washi tape stripes the same size as the sides of the envelope.
-We put them on the edges with half of the tape width on each side to hold the envelope together!
+Next cut washi tape stripes the same size as the sides of the envelope.

 Place the washi strips half on the envelope edges, then fold the other half around to the other side.